tgame14/Resonant-Engine/README.md

 Resonant Engine
 ======
-Mod framework and source dev kit used mainly by Calclavia's mods.
+Mod development engine used by the Universal Electricity Team to develop minecraft mods.

 ### Developer